MILL5/quality/README.md

-# Coding examples to demonstrate quality issues in software
+# Examples to demonstrate quality issues in code

 Welcome to a series of blog posts and coding examples that demonstrate various quality issues with code.